Shopify vs Etsy

 Shopify

-Shopify is an e-commerce website builder that simplifies the development of a DIY online storefront.
 The look and feel are entirely up to you — with customizable design options.
 More than a website builder and e-commerce platform, they offer many tools for displaying your products and helping define and market your brand.

-In addition, Shopify offers hundreds of additions to expand the functionality of your store (Shopify app store) and allow collaboration with different software.
 This is valuable if you currently use several programs to run your online store.
 For example, if you do in-person cash or check sales, its point of sale (POS) system can easily integrate all your payments.

-Shopify is suitable for small to large businesses.
-Merchants sell thousands of products to millions of people worldwide via Shopify.
-Its multiple pricing tiers allow you to start a somewhat small operation, with the capacity to grow into handling hundreds or thousands of transactions per minute.
+Its multiple pricing tiers allow you to start a somewhat small operation with the capacity to grow into handling hundreds or thousands of transactions per minute.

 Etsy

 Etsy is a marketplace featuring numerous online vendors via its storefront.
 Etsy market is incredibly competitive since retailers’ goods are of an arts and crafts nature.
-It started in the handmade crafts arena, which is still its primary mission as it transitions into a multifaceted e-commerce platform.

 In recent years, although Esty has included the option for sellers to work with third-party creators and fulfillment suppliers, it continues to stand out in the e-commerce industry by selling all kinds of handcrafted items, vintage items at least 20 years old, and crafting supplies.
-With a business model that continues to be successful, Esty boasts over 1.7 million vendors that sell to more than 33 million customers around the globe.

 The platform encourages independent sellers of any size to join.
-However, as essentially an entry-level shopfront, it’s best suited for smaller operations with exclusive items.
+However, as an entry-level shopfront, it’s best suited for smaller operations with exclusive items.

 The Key Differences

 The main difference between Shopify and Etsy is that Shopify is like opening a boutique store where you can attract and develop your customer base.
-In comparison, Etsy is like taking your crafts to a fair and displaying them for arts and crafts enthusiasts to see.

 Shopify’s Pros and Cons